 Tea is growing in popularity for its health benefits.
 However, people often ask about the potential for tea to stain teeth over time.
+While every set of teeth is different.
 Generally, if a substance can stain your clothes, it can stain your teeth.
 Follow these steps to prevent tea from staining your teeth.

 Things You'll Need